Bartek-17/EmbeddedSystemsFinal/README.md

 information with the user.
 The program must be written in C using STM documentation for the microcontroller registers.

-The application should fulfil the following requirements:
+The application fulfulls such requierements:
 • Messages are read and written on the PC terminal (e.g. PuTTY application)
 • Program should run on ARM processor connected to PC using EIA RS 232 serial interface (LPUART module) with the following parameters: baud rate - 115200 bauds, 8 data bits, no parity, single stop bit